slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 <!--
 > *"A bore is someone who persists in holding his own views after we have enlightened him with ours."*
-#q["The aim of argument should be progress, not victory." -- Joseph Joubert $  1754  $]
-#q["Seek first to understand, then to be understood." -- Stephen R. Covey $  1932  $]

 - A loucura é a incapacidade de comunicar-se.
 -->